malvikarajeev/blogdown_source/content/home/reviews.md

   # gradient_end = "SkyBlue"

   # Background image.
-   image = "/img/background_reviews.jpg"  # Name of image in `static/img/`.
+   image = "background_reviews.jpg"  # Name of image in `static/img/`.
-  #image_darken = 0.6  # Darken the image?
+   image_darken = 0.5  # Darken the image?
 Range 0-1 where 0 is transparent and 1 is opaque.

   # Text color (true=light or false=dark).
    text_color_light = true